What are the Golden Rules?

 The 7 Golden Rules for Participation are a set of principles that anyone working with children and young people can use.
-They help children and young people tell adults about things that are important to them.
+They inform adults what children and young people’s participation should feel like.

 - understand what the United Nations means by participation, and

-- understand what they should do when helping children and young people inform and take part in decision-making.
+- understand what they should do when helping children and young people take part in decision-making.

 They can also help children and young people learn about their participation rights under Article 12 of the UN Convention on the Rights of the Child.